 - Multi-tier analysis.
 Correlation of EUE with middleware and backend transaction performance.

-(Here you’ll find quick insight into DC RUM’s Universal Decode framework, which addresses these and many other complexities.)
+(Here you’ll find quick insight into NAM’s Universal Decode framework, which addresses these and many other complexities.)

 It’s important, of course, to decide what we want the framework to accomplish – and to do this up front; these goals will dictate the analytic depth required.
 I’ve made an assumption that there are two primary objectives: